Success! TRAVEL24 has been applied to your cart.

 Some nutritional supplements may help with seborrheic dermatitis, though there isn't a success-guaranteed supplement.
 Supplements may not be suitable for everyone, so it's best to consult your dermatologist or healthcare professional before commencing any of them.
 They would also be able to recommend the right dose based on your condition.

-These are some supplements that you may find helpful while navigating your treatment journey.
+These are some supplements that you may find helpful while navigating this journey.

 Vitamin D3 +K2